 3. Stay COVID-Safe

 When traveling with unvaccinated children, the CDC recommends continuing to follow safety guidelines of frequent hand-washing, wearing masks, and social distancing.
-Keep in mind that airports, public transportation, and some businesses require masks, so make sure you pack extra for you and your family.
+Keep in mind that public transportation and some businesses require masks, so make sure you pack extra for you and your family.
 For more COVID-19 travel tips, read the CDC’s guidelines for domestic and international travel.

 4. Be Heat-Ready